immunoz/Polybot-LP-Q1-2021/Readme.md

 ### Second part: create a programming language to work with convex polygons using antlr with python

-To compile the grammar use the following command:
+To compile the grammar use the following command inside the cl folder:
 ```
 antlr4 -Dlanguage=Python3 -no-listener -visitor ConvexPolygon.g
 ```